 - 17.5% of technology sector employees are women.

-- Men are around four times more likely than women to have advanced information and communications technology (ICT) skills, such as the ability to programme computers.
+- Men are around four times more likely than women to have advanced information and communications technology (ICT) skills, such as programming.

-- In G20 countries, just 7% of ICT patents are generated by women.
+- In G20 countries, just 7% of ICT patents are filed by women.

-- Recruiters for technology companies in Silicon Valley estimate that the applicant pool for technical jobs in artificial intelligence (AI) and data science is often less than 1% female.
+- Recruiters for technology companies in Silicon Valley estimate that the applicant pool for technical jobs in artificial intelligence and data science is less than 1% female.

 - Women hold only 24% of all digital sector jobs.

 - Only 6% of mobile application and software developers are female.

 - Chapter To be smart, the digital revolution will need to be inclusive from the UNESCO Science Report (2021) :